pw.io.postgres

 t = pw.debug.table_from_markdown("age owner pet \n 1 10 Alice 1 \n 2 9 Bob 1 \n 3 8 Alice 2")

 In order to output the table, we will need to create a new table in the database.
 The table would need to have all the columns that the output data has.
-Moreover it will need integer columns time and diff, because these values are an essential part of the output.
+Moreover it will need a time column of type BIGINT (Pathway timestamps are milliseconds since epoch and routinely exceed the 32-bit range) and a diff column of type SMALLINT.
 Finally, it is also a good idea to create the sequential primary key for our changes so that we know the updates’ order.

 To sum things up, the table creation boils down to the following SQL command: